Network Configuration

 7. Configure network interfaces.

-TrueConf MCU supports network diagnostics that can be performed with the commands: ping and traceroute.
-To do it, go to Administration → Network → Diagnostics.
+TrueConf MCU is capable of performing network diagnostics using the commands: ping and traceroute.
+To do this, go to Administration → Network → Diagnostics.

-You can check the availability of network resources with the ping command.
-To execute it, enter the IP address or DNS name of the resource in the input field with the text prompt and click Validate.
-The test result will be displayed in the output field (this information will not be editable).
+You can check the availability of network resources using the ping command.
+To execute it, enter the IP address or DNS name of the resource in the input field with a text prompt and press Validate.
+The output field will display the result of the check, which cannot be modified.

 /docs/mcu/media/ping/en.png